 It is important to know that dizziness is commonly experienced by patients who are getting medical treatment for heart problems.
 Typical medications like diuretics, ACE inhibitors, ARBs and beta blockers all reduce blood pressure and improve heart functioning.
 However, since the blood pressure is lower than normal, cardiac patients feel dizzy while suddenly standing up or walking very fast.

 Increased Heart Rate

-Patients experiencing increased heart rate due to heart failure have reported feeling of heart racing and beating with varying strengths.
-Feeling of palpitations and heart throbbing suggest that the heart would be pumping faster to compensate for the reduced functional capacity of the heart.
+Patients experiencing increased heart rate due to heart failure have reported a feeling of heart racing and beating with varying strengths.
+Feeling of palpitations and heart throbbing suggests that the heart would be pumping faster to compensate for the reduced functional capacity of the heart.

 If the increased heart rate is making you feel light-headed and leading to breathlessness, then you should seek emergency help immediately.

 Persistent coughing with a whistling sound or heavy breathing is a sign of heart failure.
 In some cases, patients with heart failure develop a cough tinged with blood.
 This typically happens due to infection in the lungs.
 Persistent coughing happens due to congestion in lungs, thereby increasing the efforts in breathing.

 If the wheezing is worsening with time and causes shortness of breath, then you should seek medical attention immediately.

 As the blood flow from the heart slows down, blood returning to the heart through the veins pools up, which leads to fluid retention and is reflected as swelling in the feet, ankles, legs or abdomen or weight gain.